InAppBlast/inappblast-android/README.md

 	In Library section click on Add… button select InAppBlast library and press Ok button.
 	Now InAppBlast library added to the project.

-2. Library usage.
-	Library can be used in application with minimal API level 8.
+2. Library can be used in application with minimal API level 8.
-	In order to use library the following steps must be accomplished:

 3. Create subclass of Application class.
 Override onCreate method and initialize AppBlast in this method.